Migrating from Python 2 to Python 3

 # a = 122, b = 1.4

-Long story short, Python 2 looks at the types and does an integer or a float division depending on these types, while Python 3 is clearer from this point of view: it always does a floating point division.
-Rounding is harder to comprehend: from x.5, Python 2 automatically goes up to x+1, while Python 3 goes to the nearest even number.
+Long story short, Python 2 considers the types and then does an integer or a floating point division depending on what it has found.
+Python 3 is more predictable from this point of view – it always does a floating point division.

 Leave a Reply